FLAMEGPU/FLAMEGPU2-docs/src/guide/visualisation/visualising-agents.rst

 Colors from Palettes
 ^^^^^^^^^^^^^^^^^^^^

-If you would rather use a palette to automatically assign agents in different states colors, rather than manual assignment outlined above, you can specify a pallet to be used with :func:`setAutoPalette()<flamegpu::visualiser::AgentVis::setAutoPalette>`.
+If you would rather use a palette to automatically assign agents in different states colors, rather than manual assignment outlined above, you can specify a pallete to be used with :func:`setAutoPalette()<flamegpu::visualiser::AgentVis::setAutoPalette>`.
 Each agent state specialised (by calling :func:`State()<flamegpu::visualiser::AgentVis::State>`) will then be assigned a different color from the selected palette.

 .. tabs::